Skip to main content

 Register Codec

 The EncodingConfig structure is the last important part of the app.go file.
-The goal of this structure is to define the codecs that will be used throughout the app.
+This structure's purpose is to define the codecs that will be used throughout the app.

 simapp/params/encoding.go